Cairo, Alexandria and a Nile Cruise

 Day 3 Cairo

-At leisure in Cairo, with the opportunity to join one of the locally-guided optional excursions to the Egyptian Museum and Citadel.
+Today is free in Cairo, with the opportunity to join one of the guided optional excursions to the Egyptian Museum and Citadel.

 Day 4 Alexandria